TedHusted/awake/awake.md/awake.md

 “A factoid from work?”

 “From the news streams,” replies Jill, smirking.
-“I can’t share anything from work, you know that.”
+“I can’t share anything from work.
+You know that.”

 “I see people that shave the side of their head and have a visible chip.”

 “That’s just a fashion statement, Julie.
 Most of the visible chips you see aren’t real.
-But you’re right, if they bring out higher bandwidth chips, they might start by making larger, visible chips first.”
+But you’re right.
+If they bring out higher bandwidth chips, they might start by making larger, visible chips first.”

-Jill did actually know this bit from work, but it was an open secret, and hi-def chips were already a fictional device on the cop streams.
+Jill did actually know this bit from work.
+But it was an open secret.
+Hi-def chips were already a fictional device on the cop streams.

 “What about Smart Glasses?” persists Julie.